op-developer/Identity-Service-Broker-API/README.md

   The OP OIDC profile endpoint for production use is `https://isb.op.fi/oauth/profile`.
 For testing please use the sandbox endpoint `https://isb-test.op.fi/oauth/profile`.
 This endpoint provides exactly the same information as the token endpoint and as such is redundant.

-* RSA keypair to sign requests
+* RSA key pair to sign requests

    Signing is used for verifying that requests originate from the SP.
 Signing is used in requests to two endpoints: /oauth/authorize and /oauth/token.

-To generate a 2048 bit RSA key run the command `openssl genrsa -out private.pem 2048` (you could replace the filename private.pem with one of your own choosing).

-* RSA keypair to decrypt identity token
+* RSA key pair to decrypt identity token

   OP will encrypt the identity token identifying the user with your public key and you will have to decrypt it with your private key.
 Keys are generated the same way as signing keys.
 Both encryption and signing public keys must be published in the SP's JKWS endpoint.
 Keep the private portions of these keypairs private.

+* RSA key pair to sign Service Provider JWKS and the Entity Statement

+  Signing is used for verifying that the JWKS originate from the SP or from the ISB.
+It is used to protect against hijacking the service.

+To generate a 2048 bit RSA key run the command `openssl genrsa -out private.pem 2048` (you could replace the filename private.pem with one of your own choosing).

 * OP JWKS endpoint